DGCA had issued notice to Kozhikode airport in July 2019 over critical safety lapses

 "After the July 2 incident last year, the DGCA inspected the airport on July 4 and July 5 and found various critical safety lapses," said a senior DGCA official.

-On July 11, Kozhikode airport director K Srinivasa Rao was issued a show cause notice, added another DGCA official.
+On July 11, Kozhikode airport director K Srinivasa Rao was issued a show-cause notice, stated another DGCA official.

-However, it is not clear if any action was taken against Rao after the show-cause was issued.
+Asked if any action was taken against Rao after the notice, he said, "We had raised certain issues, which were duly complied with.
+The concerned officer (Rao) was reprimanded."

 The show-cause notice, which PTI accessed, said "cracks are observed at runway 28 TDZ (touchdown zone) and along runway C/L (center/left) marking at runway 10 TDZ".